ivangfr/springboot-graphql-databases/README.md

   docker-compose up -d
   ```

-- Wait a little bit until all containers are Up (healthy).
+- Wait a bit until all containers are Up (healthy).
 You can check their status running
   ```
   docker-compose ps
   ```